Photonic quantum information processing using the frequency continuous-variable of single photons: Abstract

 \section{Abstract}

 The celebrated Hong--Ou--Mandel effect illustrates the richness of two-photon interferometry.
-In this work, we show that this richness extends to the realm of time-frequency interferometry.
+In this work, we demonstrate that this extends to the realm of time-frequency interferometry.
 Taking advantage of the mathematical analogy which can be drawn between the frequency and quadrature degrees of freedom of light when there is a single photon in each auxiliary mode, we consider the equivalent of the Hong--Ou--Mandel effect in the frequency domain.
 In this setting, the $n$-Fock state becomes equivalent to a single-photon state with a spectral wave function given by the $n^{th}$ Hermite--Gauss function and destructive interference corresponds to vanishing probability of detecting single photons with an order one Hermite--Gauss spectral profile.
-This intriguing analogy leads us to introduce an interferometric strategy using a frequency-engineered two-photon state that allows for the precision of the phase to scale as the Heisenberg scaling for phase estimation, and to generalise the Gaussian Boson Sampling model to time-frequency degrees of freedom of single photons.
+This compelling analogy motivates us to propose an interferometric strategy that uses a frequency-engineered two-photon state to achieve enhanced phase precision that scales inversely with the number of modes.
+Finally, we generalise the Gaussian Boson Sampling model to time-frequency degrees of freedom of single photons.